Exit Wounds

-Exit Wounds is a 2001 American vigilante martial arts action thriller film directed by Andrzej Bartkowiak, and starring Steven Seagal and DMX.
-The film is based on the book of the same name by John Westermann.
-The book takes place on Long Island, while the film is set in Detroit.
-Steven Seagal plays Orin Boyd, a police detective notorious for pushing the limits of the law in his quest for justice.
+Exit Wounds is a 2001 American action comedy film directed by Andrzej Bartkowiak, produced by Joel Silver, and starring Steven Seagal, DMX, Isaiah Washington, Anthony Anderson, Michael Jai White, Bill Duke, Tom Arnold and Jill Hennessy.
+Seagal plays Orin Boyd, a Detroit police detective notorious for pushing the limits of the law in his quest for justice.
+The screenplay is based on a novel of the same name by John Westermann.

-It is the second of three films directed by Andrzej Bartkowiak and produced by Joel Silver that focus on martial arts based action in an urban setting with a hip-hop soundtrack and featuring many of the same cast.
+This is the second of three films directed by Bartkowiak and produced by Silver that focus on martial arts-based action in an urban setting with a hip-hop soundtrack, following Romeo Must Die (2000) and preceding Cradle 2 the Grave (2003).
+The three films feature many of the same cast, key crew, and locations.

 The film received mixed reviews from critics.
 It earned $19 million in its opening weekend, and went on to gross a worldwide total of $79.9 million against a budget of $33 million.
 Exit Wounds was the final film under Steven Seagal's exclusive contract with Warner Bros.